 With the cost of attending college being sky-high (and continually increasing at more than double the rate of even health care inflation!), you need to do what you can to help control costs, for even over a few years the cost increases you will experience will be dramatic.
 Note that I'm not suggesting that you advocate for more loans and scholarships so that more people can "afford" college, for such artificial manipulations of supply and demand simply drive up the cost of college; the basic economics at work there is that more money (loans, scholarships) chasing the same service (college) causes prices to rise, i.e. from the school's point of view, additional loans and scholarships make it possible for students to pay more, hence they happily charge more.

-Nor am I advocating that you push for "free" college for all, for that is just transferring the cost of attending college from the student (the beneficiary of the college education) to some poor taxpayer who certainly has better things to do with their hard-earned money than to give it to someone they don't even know; that money transfer necessarily occurs, of course, because the government has no money at all but what it takes (steals) from taxpayers, i.e *everything* it does is essentially a wealth transfer from the productive sector to the government and the unproductive.
+Nor am I advocating that you advocate for "free" college for all, for that is just transferring the cost of attending college from the student (the beneficiary of the college education) to some poor taxpayer who certainly has better things to do with their hard-earned money than to give it to someone they don't even know; that money transfer necessarily occurs, of course, because the government has no money at all but what it takes (steals) from taxpayers, i.e *everything* government does is essentially a wealth transfer from the productive (private) sector to the government sector and the unproductive in society.

 And, finally, I'm not advocating that you protest in favor of eliminating existing college debt (far more than $1 trillion!), for those are contractual debts with terms agreed to by both the borrower and the lender; just because the borrower feels burdened by paying off their debt does not mean that they should not have to do so, morally or legally.
 Indeed, for a given borrower to *not* pay their debt simply places the burden of paying for their education on unrelated others who were simply investing their money - a measure of their labor essentially - in order to make a profit, perhaps for their retirement, or to start a business, etc. Also, keep in mind that these same people who complain mightily about their college debt (on average about $35,000) and how they could never in a lifetime pay it off would probably not think twice about taking out a $35,000 new car loan that they would be required to pay off in 5 years or so.
 Here, I must also point out that the fact that the government is the actual holder of much of the debt is irrelevant, for in the same way that government has no money to spend but what it takes from taxpayers, it has no debt that is not the obligation of taxpayers to repay; for the government to annul all college debt would simply be stealing from some citizens to pay for the "free" college education of other citizens.